Markets

 The AUD JPY forecast for 2027 suggests relative stability, with most projections converging within a narrow range.
 Quarterly estimates generally fluctuate between 96.5 and 103, indicating limited directional conviction and a market environment favoring range trading over trend development.

-The absence of significant catalysts for a sustained breakout is expected to keep the pair anchored in the high-90s to low-100s for the majority of the year.
+The absence of significant catalysts for a sustained breakout is expected to keep the pair anchored in the high-90s to low-100s range for most of the year.

 The AUD JPY forecast for 2028 indicates a modestly softer outlook, with available projections suggesting a gradual decline compared to previous years.
 Forecasts near 99 in early 2028 decrease toward the high-90s later in the year, with a notable estimate of approximately 97.2 by December.